wp-plugins/wp-backitup/readme.txt

 = Does WP Backitup backup plugins settings or just the plugins themselves? = WP Backitup creates a database dump and a backup of all your themes, plugins and uploads.

-= Do you have any ideas about how large a blog is “too big” for WP Backitup to handle? = I`ve tested up to 5 themes, 20 plugins and 100 posts/pages without any issues.
+= Do you have any ideas about how large a blog is too big for WP Backitup to handle? = I`ve tested up to 5 themes, 20 plugins and 100 posts/pages without any issues.

 = Do you do regularly update this product to match with WP version updates? =